 Backup Strategy Advice

 One last thought about the weird methods above: If they do work, they will only work temporarily!
 So be prepared.
 Know exactly what you want to back up and how.
-Have the right software to quickly back up your data and have enough storage space available.
+Have the right backup software to quickly copy your data and have enough storage space available.
 If you want to copy files manually, only copy one set of files at a time!
-If you make the head jump back and forth between too many files by kicking off multiple copy and paste processes, you will slow down the overall backup process and increase the likelihood of a fatal head crash.
+If you make the head jump back and forth between too many files by kicking off multiple copy-and-paste processes, you will slow down the overall backup process and increase the likelihood of a fatal head crash.

 Consult a Specialist for Professional Data Recovery

 If you can afford professional help or simply cannot afford to wait for a miracle, do consult a specialist.
 My recommendation is to go with a reputable company.
 They should work with professional technicians and tools, be able to open your hard drive in clean rooms or under dust-free conditions, follow industry standards, and have solid credentials, as well as excellent recommendations.
 After all, you will trust them with your private data.